microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

 ### NOTE
-The Strategic Portfolio Manager connector allows users to interact with initiatives, projects, epics, etc. and data from NH360 Portfolio Insights using Microsoft Power Automate or Power Apps.
+The NH360 Portfolio Insights connector allows users to interact with initiatives, projects, epics, etc. and data from NH360 Portfolio Insights using Microsoft Power Automate or Power Apps.

-## Strategic Portfolio Manager Connector
+## NH360 Portfolio Insights Connector
-Strategic Portfolio Manager enables you to continuously connect, align and orchestrate all investments with strategies to drive business agility more effectively.
+NH360 Portfolio Insights Connector enables you to continuously connect, align and orchestrate all investments with strategies to drive business agility more effectively.
 It connects disparate silos across the enterprise and provides 360 degrees of insight to help ensure that all investments are derived from – and continuously align with – strategic priorities.

 ## Publisher: